int19h/jbomohi/dict/rindo/comments.md

 I honestly do not know.
 For their languages, certainly, but that only goes so far.
 I will look into it.

+## 2014-07-04T18:43:02Z — krtisfranks (comment 1261, on definition 38542, in reply to 971)

+Re: Commentary

+krtisfranks wrote:
+> I definitely think that a word for "Native American" is necessary and
+> deserves gismu status.
+I imagine that it is sort of along the same lines
+> as {ropno}, {bemro}, {ketco}, etc. - categorizing many groups of people
+> who do not necessarily have too much cultural connection inherently; it
+> contrasts with the latter two aforementioned because it has a different
+> domain: not only is it geographically wider than either of them
+> individually, but it pertains to a temporal and/or cultural subject now
+> displaced from the meanings of those words in many instances (although
+> historically, the same cannot be said).

+I have also considered this word to be more along the lines of a "race" rather than a mere culture (and thus following the definitions of {tutle}, {kapli}, {maska}), which would be fairer.
+In this case, more terbri would need to be added.
+To be honest, I would also advocate that {xispo} should likewise be considered a "race".